pumukit/PuMuKIT/src/Pumukit/OpencastBundle/Resources/doc/ConfigurationGuide.md

         ...
 ```

+   - `opencast_host` is the Opencast Matterhorn server URL (Engage node in cluster).
+   - `opencast_username` is the name of the account used to operate the Matterhron REST endpoints (org.opencastproject.security.digest.user).
+If user is null, the connection is as an annonymous user.
+   - `opencast_password` is the password for the account used to operate the Matterhorn REST endpoints (org.opencastproject.security.digest.pass).
+   - `opencast_player` is the Opencast player URL or path (default /engage/ui/watch.html).
    - `generate_sbs` when set to true, generates side by side video when MP is imported.
    - `profile` is the profile name to generate the side by side video.
    - `url_mappging` is a list of url-path mappging.